xtool-org/xtool/Sources/SupersignCLI/Documentation.docc/Installation-Linux.md

 This article outlines the steps to install `supersign` and begin developing iOS apps on Linux.

-## Steps
+## Prerequisites

-### 1. Install Swift
+### Swift

-First, install the latest Swift toolchain for your Linux distribution from <https://swift.org/install/linux>.
+Install the Swift 6.1 toolchain for your Linux distribution from <https://swift.org/install/linux>.

 After following the steps there, confirm that Swift is installed correctly: